What is ICF?

 How can I obtain an ICF Credential through Life Purpose Institute?

 There are 2 main paths to obtain an ICF Credential.
-One path is to take the 60 hour Life or Spiritual Coach Certification and complete the ICF requirements on your own.
-The second path is the to take the 125 hour Accredited Coach Training Program which helps you to complete most of the requirements you need to obtain your ICF Credential.
+One path is to take a Level One Program which includes the 60 hour Life or Spiritual Coach Certification, Mentoring, Performance Evaluation and Level One Completion.
+The second path is the to take the Level Two Program which includes 165 hours of training which includes the 60 hour program, Advanced Practicum, Advanced Life Coaching Training, Mentoring, Performance Evaluation and Level 2 Completion.

 To complete the ACTP you first take a 60 Hour Program and then take another 65 hours of training which includes the Advanced Practicum, Advanced Life Coach Training and Mentoring.
 These programs are designed for you to become a more masterful coach and help you more easily obtain an ICF credential.